sethvargo/go-retry/README.md

 ### Jitter

-To reduce the changes of a thundering herd, add random jitter to the returned value.
+To reduce the chances of a thundering herd, add random jitter to the returned value.

 ```golang